fguyot/-minesweeper-fpga/readme.md

-This project implement a minesweeper in VHDL using a Xilink Nexys3 board.
+This project implement a minesweeper in VHDL using a Xilinx Nexys3 board.

 ![alt text](https://reference.digilentinc.com/_media/reference/programmable-logic/nexys-3/nexys-3-0.png)